Deep Brain Stimulation | The NeuroMedical Center | Serving Louisiana

-The NeuroMedical Center in Baton Rouge, Louisiana offers the area’s first and only Deep Brain Stimulation (DBS) program for patients living with Parkinson’s disease and essential tremor.
-Since 2007, The NeuroMedical Center Clinic has performed over 300 LIFE-CHANGING DBS surgeries.
+The NeuroMedical Center, in partnership with Our Lady of the Lake, offers Baton Rouge’s first and only Deep Brain Stimulation (DBS) program for patients living with Parkinson’s disease and essential tremor.
+Since 2007, The NeuroMedical Center’s movement disorder neurologists and neurosurgeon have performed over 400 LIFE-CHANGING DBS surgeries.
 These are some of our favorite DBS patient success stories:

 Mr. Castilaw’s Transformation